-In the case of employee absence, reference should be made to the GTR Schedule of Authorities Guidance for temporary arrangements.
+In the case of employee absence, please refer to the Delegated Financial Authority (sharepoint.com) GTR Schedule of Authorities Guidance for temporary arrangements.

 11) Payments

 GTR supports the Prompt Payment code.
 Following satisfaction of a purchase order and service expectation requirements, payment will be remitted no later than the next scheduled payment run following the invoice due date.